nikhilmp448/leegality_parking_lot_tacker_assisment/README.md

 run main.py

-enter your choice according to your choice
+enter according to your choice
 ```console
 Choose an option:
 1. Assign Parking Space